Information Security

 The law also mandates Firewall security appliances and a patching strategy for Windows/Apple/Linux installations:

-(6) For files containing personal information on a system that is connected to the Internet,
+(6) For files containing personal information on a system that is connected to the Internet,there must be reasonably up to date firewall protection and operating system security patches,reasonably designed to maintain the integrity of the personal information.

 What is a WISP